daibeal/daibeal/README.md

 - 🌍 &nbsp;Language and culture play a significant role in my professional and personal life.
 I am fluent in **English, French, and Spanish** (my native language).
 Currently based in **Valencia**, I am not only focused on my career but also on fostering a balanced and enriching life outside of work.

 - 👩‍❤️‍👨 &nbsp;I am happily married, and in my leisure time, I find solace in reading.
-Books like George Orwell's "**1984**" captivate me, as well as other intellectually stimulating works that challenge my understanding of society and technology.
+Books like George Orwell's "**1984**" captivate me, as well as other works that challenge my understanding of society and technology.
 I also delve into classics and modern literature that reflect critical thinking and profound insights into human nature and societal structures, akin to the themes found in "**Brave New World**" by Aldous Huxley and "**Fahrenheit 451**" by Ray Bradbury.

 - 📢 &nbsp;Feel free to connect with me for insights into fintech, technology, and software development, or simply to exchange thoughts on the latest in science fiction and societal critique.